GDPR: Our Journey So Far

 Decisions like how long to retain personal information should be set; who has access to the information (and who does not need access); keeping a record/register of the consents you have; and reviewing your ongoing relationships with individuals and their data.

 Consider also the procedures you will follow if you ever have the misfortune to detect or report a breach.
-Does your organisation require a dedicated Data Protection Officer (DPO) or someone to take responsibility for data protection compliance?
+Does your organisation require a dedicated Data Protection Officer (DPO) or someone else to take responsibility for data protection compliance?
 Who and where do you report a breach to?
 Do you outsource your data protection compliance?

 Register with the ICO

-If you make data protection part of your working day and culture, it will soon become much more manageable.
+If you make data protection part of your working day and culture, it will become much more manageable.
 However, if you haven’t done so already, make a start.

 Email us at info@tenintel.com and follow us on LinkedIn and Twitter @TenIntelligence for all updates.